 Let’s talk a little bit about your background in the automotive business.
 I know that your first entry into the automotive business was actually on the service side, which is pretty interesting.

-Tom Smith: You know, I think, this is my personal perception, but also as a consumer, I buy a car… And I work with dealers, so I’m a little bit different.
+Tom: You know, I think, this is my personal perception, but also as a consumer, I buy a car… And I work with dealers, so I’m a little bit different.
 But, I buy a car, and all consumers, they buy, and they do a lot of research.
-They work with a salesperson for a handful of hours, but then they work with the service adviser for years.
+They work with a salesperson for a handful of hours, but then they work with the service advisor for years.

 “I wanted to experience the service side, and I’m glad I did, I learned a lot back there.”